 The Aviation Environment Trust (AET)* was founded in 1978 to advance knowledge and understanding of aviation’s environmental and amenity impacts, through research and education.

-* between 1978 and 2011, the Trust was known as the Airfields Environment Trust.
+* between 1978 and 2011, the Trust operated as the Airfields Environment Trust.

 The Trust, which is the only UK charity operating exclusively in this field, conducts and sponsors research with the aim of producing innovative solutions to reduce aviation’s environmental effects.
 We recognise that only collaboration between all of those involved can produce effective and workable strategies.

-The AET works constructively with environmental and regulatory bodies, academic specialists and all sectors of the industry (airlines, airports, navigation service providers, and manufacturers) to promote a sustainable future for aviation.
+The AET works constructively with environmental organisations, policy-makers and regulatory bodies, academic specialists and all sectors of the industry (airlines, airports, navigation service providers, and manufacturers) to promote a sustainable future for aviation.

-The Trust is governed by 6 trustees at the present time:
+The Trust is currently governed by 4 trustees: